federated-data-sharing/common-api-examples/src/data-charts/README.md

 > These commands are also provided as shell scripts

-Running this as as a federated data sharing task
+## Step 3: Run containerised script via federated data sharing task

 > TODO